EdwardBX/Bluno_Pedometer/README.md

-bluno_pedometer
+Bluno_Pedometer
 ===============

-use a bluno to create a pedometer
+Using a Bluno(Arduino Uno) to create a pedometer